-Legal Terms A # Logai romis A "complaint" is also called a "grievance."
+Legal Terms A "complaint" is also called a "grievance."
 "Making a complaint" is also called "filing a grievance."
 "Using the process for complaints" is also called "using the process for filing a grievance."
 A "fast complaint" is also called an "expedited grievance."